PATRIK-RCOS/PATRIK/Research/Microcontroller-Jacob/Microcontroller_DevKit.md

     * STM32H745ZIT6 current chip price: $11.05
     * STM32H755ZIT6 current chip price: $12.52
 * Even though there are unused features on the 55ZI and the prices are very similar, with the 45ZI beating the 55ZI by a small margin, the availability of 45ZI dev boards is greatly limited, with many listings having a higher price than the 55ZI.
+# Decision
-* This leads us to the decision to go through with implementing our project on an  STM32H755ZI dev board.
+* This leads us to the decision to go through with implementing our project on an  **STM32H755ZI** dev board.